In this section

 Don’t pay more tax than you need to

-If your investments aren't held in a tax-efficient account (like an ISA) you'll have to pay Capital Gains Tax (CGT) when you sell your stocks, funds, investment trust or exchange-traded funds if the profit is over the CGT allowance.
+If your investments aren't held in a tax-efficient account (like an ISA) you'll have to pay Capital Gains Tax (CGT) when you sell your stocks, funds, investment trust or exchange-traded funds if the profit (total taxable gains for the tax year after losses/reliefs) exceeds your CGT allowance.
 Learn more about Capital Gains Tax, how to work out how much you could pay and ways to reduce your liability.

 Spouses and civil partners are taxed as separate individuals, with each spouse being entitled to his or her own annual exemption.
 If you are married, or in a civil partnership, and gains are expected to exceed your annual allowance, you can transfer assets into your spouse’s name (if they are a UK resident), and also use up their allowance.
 This essentially doubles the CGT exemption for married couples and civil partners as it allows each partner to use each other's annual CGT exemption.